HookturnDigital/acf-custom-database-tables-docs/Getting Started/Introduction.md

 The basic requirements for the plugin to function are as follows:

-1. PHP version 5.6 (version 7 is recommended)
+1. PHP version 7.0
-2. WordPress version 4.9
+2. WordPress version 5.7
-3. ACF version 5.6.10
+3. ACF version 5.10

+**Note:** the plugin may work on older versions but we do develop for modern versions so it is best to remain updated at all times.

 ### ACF Local JSON